 Taking part as ‘Team Ladybugs’, father and daughter team Stephan and Chloe Couture love nothing more than getting out together.
 Chloe, who was born with cerebral palsy and is registered severely visually impaired, was adopted by Stephan and his wife Diane 9 years ago and is totally dependent on her parents for her every need.

-So far in 2019 they’ve completed 3 triathlons, including the AJ Bell World Series Leeds and Accenture World Triathlon Nottingham.
+So far in 2019 they’ve completed 3 triathlons, including the AJ Bell World Triathlon Leeds and Accenture World Triathlon Nottingham.
 After the race in Nottingham, Stephan said, “triathlon is all about fun and there are no boundaries, nobody judges anyone.
 For disabled and able bodied athletes, taking part needs to be about having fun and getting involved.
 Chloe loves it, I love it; and for us, taking part about raising awareness of disabled people taking part in sport and society.”

 Together they took part in 72 races in 2018, and their team name came from Chloe’s class at school Stephan commented: “Chloe was in Ladybird class; however she couldn’t say Ladybird but could say Ladybug, and that’s where we got the name from.”